guovza/satnegirji.www/README.md

-Initial web-version of Suoma-Sáme-Suoma sátnegirji with PHP and SQLite
+web-version of Suoma-Sáme-Suoma sátnegirji with PHP and SQLite.